Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 Hanging gardening tools in an outdoor shed.

-algae, give them a good scrub and add a non-slip treatment to stay safe all winter long.
+Before the first frost, cover patio furniture, store garden tools, and bring in any potted plants that won’t handle freezing temperatures.
+If your deck or stairs get slick with moss or algae, give them a good scrub and add a non-slip treatment to stay safe all winter long.

 A Little Preparation Goes a Long Way

-you peace of mind all winter long.
-Plus, you’ll thank yourself when the next storm rolls
+Taking care of these simple maintenance items now will help protect your home and give you peace of mind all winter long.
+Plus, you’ll thank yourself when the next storm rolls through and everything’s running smoothly!